 You are considering filing bankruptcy in Illinois and understand that you can qualify by passing the Chapter 7 means test.
 You can qualify for Chapter 7 bankruptcy in Illinois in two different ways, so the purpose of this article is to share how to pass the means test for Chapter 7.

-The Illinois bankruptcy means test calculators below will help you estimate qualification for either scenario.
+The Illinois bankruptcy means test calculators below will help you estimate qualification for either scenario using data updated for 2022.
 You may only have to take one calculator if your income level is lower than the Illinois Chapter 7 bankruptcy income level.

 |# of People||Annual Income|

 What Is Considered Income?

 Not all income is included in the bankruptcy means test.
 For example, some disability and social security income are not included in the bankruptcy mean test

 .
 Other incomes that are not included in the Illinois means test are payments of victims of war crimes and payments related to a national emergency (such as COVID-19).

 So, let's go through the types of income included in the Illinois bankruptcy means test.
 The language includes any amount paid by any entity other than the debtor, on a regular basis for household expenses of the debtor.
 It's a broad definition, so let's cover a few of the types of income included

 - Spousal income (in a joint case or if not legally separated)